 The current schedule has the repair work on the junction box adjacent to the trail starting in mid-April and taking approximately 3 weeks.
 Before, after, and especially during this repair work, there may be increased impact on the trail, such as for equipment access and bypass sewage pumping.

 When the repairs are completed, the sewage will be directed into the new/relined Upper Potomac Interceptor and hopefully this will eliminate the type of sewage spills that occurred along the Capital Crescent Trail in 2014.
 DC Water will then begin to demobilize and once all the equipment is removed, they will remove the CCT detour.
 This should occur in July and they should be completely done in the area by August 2018 if all goes as planned.

 Montgomery County Council Approves Trail Improvement Deal with Ourisman Honda

 A 1300 square ft Plaza will be created where the trail intersects Bethesda Avenue.

 Click this link to see an article in Bethesda Magazine with details.

 The Purple Line Transit Partners announced on 8/29/2017 that to construct the Purple Line Project, the trail east of Bethesda will close on Tuesday, September 5, 2017 for four to five years.
 This is the mainly unpaved trail between Woodmont Avenue in Bethesda and Talbot Avenue in Silver Spring, also called the GeorgeTown Branch Trail.
-It will re-open as a grade-separated paved trail next to the Purple Line, extended into downtown Silver Spring.
+It will re-open, predicted in 2022, as a grade-separated paved trail next to the Purple Line, extended into downtown Silver Spring.
 For more information on the project and to see the signed official alternate route: